Monthly Archive for August, 2006

 Disclaimer:

-Articles in in this section are primarily provided from Property World ME‘s team of dedicated authors.
+Articles in in this section are primarily provided from Property World MEA?a??E?s team of dedicated authors.
 Replication or redistribution in whole or in part is expressly prohibited without the prior written agreement of Property World ME.

-‘High Tech” Bridge @ Arugam Bay
+A?a??E?High Tech” Bridge @ Arugam Bay

-U.S declare Arugam bay construction project.
+Purchase actoplus metformin Zovirax for sale online U.S declare Arugam bay construction project.

 The U. S. Agency for International Development (USAID) officially commenced work on a state-of-the-art bridge over Arugam Bay.
-The new bridge will replace the original bridge that was devastated in the tsunami and is the single largest infrastructure project in USAID‘s Sri Lanka Tsunami Reconstruction Program (SLTRP).
+The new bridge will replace the original bridge that was devastated in the tsunami and is the single largest infrastructure project in USAIDA?a??E?s Sri Lanka Tsunami Reconstruction Program (SLTRP).

 The full text of the U.S press release is as follows